-Hiking a new trail is exciting, but it can sometimes be challenging to find a trail to hike.
-Existing trail-finding sites rely on user comments and tagging to determine a trail’s difficulty, but the pool of user fitness levels is too large and not taken into account to establish a trail’s actual difficulty.
+Hiking a new trail can be exciting, but sometimes it can be challenging to find what you want to hike.
+Current trail sites rely on user comments and tagging to determine a trail’s difficulty, but the pool of user fitness levels is too large and not taken into account to establish a trail’s actual difficulty.
 Hikers need an alternative way to find trails that are suited to their abilities.

 I led the User Experience and Interface of this project from March - May 2018.